elisha2kyakpo1/restaurant-page/README.md

 ## About the app

-> In this project I build a restaurant app where a user can buy nice food, make orders and decide the payement options available.
+> In this project I build a restaurant app where a user can buy nice food, this is done by navigating through menu and choose from available dishes, users can also make direct contact for orders.

 ## Getting Started